 During the great age of discovery, ships were at sea for long periods and with large crews that presented provisioning problems, particularly water.
 Stored in wooden barrels and unrefrigerated, the water did not keep well and algae and surface scum soon formed.
 Beer was also carried but quickly went bad in the humid tropical climates that the ships now visited.
-Hard liquor took up less room than water and was sweeter, and after the capture of Jamaica by the British from the Spanish, native sugar-cane rum became plentiful, and soon found its way smuggled aboard the ships, accompanied with inevitable drunkenness and lack of discipline.
+Hard liquor took up less room than water and was sweeter and after the capture of Jamaica by the British from the Spanish, native sugar-cane rum became plentiful and soon found its way smuggled aboard the ships, accompanied with inevitable drunkenness and lack of discipline.

-This is a cartoon dipicting the drunkeness on British Ships due to the daily rum rasion.
-Admiral Vernon ( Old Grog).
-The man who started it all in 1740 by watering down the neat rum issueAdmiral Edward Vernon was commander of the British Navy's West Indies squadron in 1740 and took it upon himself to "legalize" the illicit smuggling of the spirit.
-He authorized the issue of a pint of rum each day to ratings in his squadron and also ingratiated himself with all the men, by giving each a share of a great hoard of Spanish treasure they had captured in Jamaica.
-One pint of neat rum each day, in the humid tropical climate. did not eliminate drunkenness, so on 21 August that year, (a day that would live in infamy), Vernon ordered that the rum for ratings should be diluted with water, two parts water to one part rum, supposedly to increase the health and moral wellbeing of the men - which it didn't.
+Admiral Edward Vernon was commander of the British Navy's West Indies squadron in 1740 and took it upon himself to "legalize" the illicit smuggling of the spirit.
+He authorized the issue of a pint of rum each day to ratings in his squadron.
+A pint of neat rum each day in the humid tropical climate. did not eliminate drunkenness, so on 21 August that year, (a day that would live in infamy), Vernon ordered that the rum for ratings should be diluted with water, two parts water to one part rum, supposedly to increase the health and moral wellbeing of the men - which it didn't.
 Before it was mixed the water was aired out in open buckets or tubs called "scuttle butts," which allowed it to lose the slimy flavor of the cask.
 Later sugar and lime juice were added to make the rum mixture less bitter.
-Even before this, Admiral Vernon's nickname was "old grog" because he wore a coat of grogram cloth, which is a loosely woven fabric made of silk blended with mohair or wool, with the feel of velvet.
+Even before this, Admiral Vernon's nickname was "old grog" because he wore a coat of grogram cloth - a loosely woven fabric made of silk blended with mohair or wool, with the feel of velvet.
 His diluting order was not popular with the men who called the weaker drink "grog" in a derisory reference to their commander.
 From this came the term "groggy" meaning someone who has had too much to drink and unstable on their feet.
-Adding lime juice to their tot also gave rise to the nickname "Limey' for British sailors, and even to describe the British people as a whole.
+Adding lime juice to their tot also gave rise to the nickname "Limey' for British sailors, and later to describe the British people as a whole.

-Rum lasted longer, took up less room on board, and was sweeter than water or beer, and even grog soon became the stalwart of the British Fleets.
+Rum lasted longer, took up less room on board, and was sweeter than water or beer, and grog soon became the stalwart of the British Fleets.
 This rum was 95.5 % proof or 54.6% alcohol by volume.
 The term "proof" has gone through many alcohol strength changes since 1655 when it was an extremely strong liqueur, reputed to be the equivalent of four double scotches.
 By contrast, Pussers Rum, made by the Pussers company in the British Virgin Islands, is called 95.5% proof, but is not the same specification as the original.
 An early method of testing was the gunpowder test, where gunpowder was soaked in the rum, and if it still burned the spirit was called "over proof."
 Over proof is the equivalent of 150% proof nowadays.

-Grog being issuedThe daily grog issue was one pint per day for men over age 20, and half a pint for boys as young as 14.
+The daily grog issue was one pint per day for men over age 20, and half a pint for boys as young as 14.
 Half a pint was issued around noon, and the other half about 5 pm.
 It was called the "Pusser's rum" since the ship's purser was in charge of the issue.
 Petty Officers were served at 11 am to the piping of "up spirits" on the quarterdeck.
 They had their jugs filled according to how many men were in their mess.
 At noon "muster for rum" was piped for the ratings and the cook from each mess presented their tin buckets.
 There then followed the time of great barter in the messes, even though it was forbidden to even share your grog with a fellow shipmate.
 Some would sell their ration to messmates, others offered "sippers," a small sip – for a price, "gulpers" was a large swig, and "sandy bottoms" was the remainder of the cup after the owner had had his fill.
 Those who did not take their rum had three pennies per day added to their pay.

 Just as Vernon's nickname slipped into British history, it also passed into American history.
 In the campaign against Cartagena in 1741, Vernon's ships carried some 3,000 American Colonial volunteers, one of whom was Lawrence Washington, a captain of marines, and the older brother of George Washington.
 When he returned to his plantation in Virginia he renamed it Mount Vernon, after his beloved admiral.